Many questions about the VITA tax program are answered here.

 - You can make payment by a credit or debit card, either by phone or over the internet.
 Note that there is generally a fee for paying by debit or credit card.
 This is a small fixed fee if using a debit card.
 If paying by credit card, the fee will be a percentage of the total tax due.
 See the IRS website for more information on credit and debit card payments.

 - If you cannot pay the full amount by the due date, you can set up an installment payment plan with the IRS.
-This is generally an expensive option, as there is a setup fee.
+This is generally an expensive option, as there is a setup fee, possibly late payment penalties, and you will also be charged interest on the amount that is past due.

 - You can fill out Form 9465 to request an installment agreement.
 We can assist you with filling out the form, but it will need to be mailed in by you.